 In fact, the truth is you could and probably will just send up spending more money on the whole thing than you actually ever manage to make.
 Not to mention the fact that it’s borderline a pyramid scheme.

 I mean there’s no real product, the whole things focused around commissions & in order to earn money you’re required to get people to sign up & invest in the exact same thing that you did.

-Sounds way too risky to me & for that reason I won’t be recommending it to you.
-If you really want to learn how to build an income online or grow an email list then I’d suggest a legitimate program like Wealthy Affiliate instead.
+Sounds way too risky to me & for that reason, I won’t be recommending it to you.
+If you really want to learn how to build an income online or grow an email list then I’d suggest a legitimate program like Commission Academy instead.
 It’s there that you’ll get the proper training & tools you need – without the expensive cost associated with things like the 5 Figure Day system.